Kimono: Layering

-In modern-day Japan, layered kimono are generally only seen on the stage, whether for classical dances or in kabuki.
+In modern-day Japan, layered kimonos are generally only seen on the stage, whether for classical dances or in kabuki.
 A false second layer called a "second wing" (比翼, hiyoku) may be attached instead of an entirely separate kimono to achieve this look; the hiyoku resembles the lower half of a kimono's lining which, and is sewn to the kimono horizontally along the back.
-A hiyoku may have a false collar attached to it, or a matching false collar sewn to the kimono separately, creating the illusion of a layered kimono at the neckline; separate false sleeve cuffs may also be sewn into the kimono to create this effect.
+A hiyoku may have a false collar attached to it, or a matching false collar sewn to the kimono separately, creating the illusion of layering at the neckline; separate false sleeve cuffs may also be sewn into the kimono to create this effect.

-Kimono featuring hiyoku can be seen in some kabuki performances such as Fuji Musume, where the kimono is worn with the okumi flipped back slightly underneath the obi to expose the design on the hiyoku.
-The hiyoku can also be seen on some bridal kimono.
+Kimonos featuring hiyoku can be seen in some kabuki performances such as Fuji Musume, where the kimono is worn with the okumi flipped back slightly underneath the obi to expose the design on the hiyoku.
+The hiyoku can be seen on some bridal kimonos.